mboutaba/mini-framework/README.md

 ## How It Works (Why)
 - **Virtual DOM** lets you describe UI as data and apply minimal changes, instead of manually touching DOM nodes.
 - **Router** makes the URL the single source of truth for which view to show; state and URL stay in sync.
-- **Store** centralizes state so any view can read/subscribe/update, solving cross-page sharing.
+- **state** centralizes state so any view can read/subscribe/update, solving cross-page sharing.
 - **Events** are declarative and consistent (one place to wire logic), with a custom API that avoids direct `addEventListener` usage by app code.

 ---